Beilstein-Institut/iupac-names/README.md

 Zero metadata on the origin of the IUPAC name is recorded, and just the existence that the IUPAC name exists is the copyright-free fact we are recording here.

-Our ambition is to have 1M IUPAC names within
+Our ambition is to have 1M IUPAC names within the first year.

 This repository is very simple, consists of a single, sorted list of IUPAC names in the `iupac-names.txt` file.
 Each line in that file is a valid IUPAC names, as defined by [OPSIN](https://opsin.ch.cam.ac.uk/)